giltayar/module-resolution-from-the-ground-up/06-typescript-module-resolution/07-types-via-bare-specifier/README.md

 - An alternative is to use the `types` condition.
-  When resolving the _module_ of a bare specifier, TypeScript uses the regular `import` or `require` condition as we saw in section 05 ("module type") lesson 02 ("conditional exports").
+  When resolving the _module_ of a bare specifier, TypeScript uses the regular `import` or `require` condition as we saw in chapter 05 ("module type") lesson 02 ("conditional exports").

 - When resolving The _`.d.ts`_ of a bare specifier, TypeScript resolves it using the `types` condition: